apache/ignite/modules/compatibility-check/README.md

 Exports registered message IDs, classes and fields to `table.xml`.
 Fields, including inherited fields and CLASS-retained annotations, are read from compiled classes through the JDK compiler API.
 No node or intermediate manifest is needed.
-XML is written using the JDK StAX API without an external XML library.
+XML is written using the JDK DOM and Transformer APIs without an external XML library.
 Each `field` contains separate `type` and `name` elements, plus an optional `serialization` element for serialization annotations.
 The message-level `jdkMarshalled` marker is a separate element.